DTOTrack: Digital Twin of the Ocean - Animal Tracking

 DTOTrack is a newly-funded Sustainable Blue Economy Partnership project that aims to create a digital twin of the North Sea using animal tracking data.

 DTOTrack aims to map the movements and distributions of marine life in the North Sea, and use that data to create a digital twin of the area.
-The digital twin can then be used to
+The digital twin can then be used to make more ecologically informed decisions in the blue economy sector and marine spatial planning.

 Marine science has the tools and capacity to support effective management and catalyse a transition towards a sustainable blue economy.
 However, adequate management, protection and conservation of ocean life requires an understanding of animal needs in terms of habitat and movement routes.
 Animal movement is an essential ocean variable because the movement of aquatic animals provides innumerable services to the ocean, but observing animal movement in the oceans is very challenging because the geolocation tools that work so well on land are nearly useless in water (e.g., GPS).
 Availability of knowledge to decision makers remains limited, demanding tools such as digital twins to mobilise knowledge towards action.